otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/may-use-test-header.md

 Test requests are created in various contexts.
 Some of them require special handling on provider or consumer side, such as bypassing specific validations or using modified business logic while processing.
 This rule defines the test header that API consumers and providers can use to identify test data.
-Downstream teams can then forward this test header in subsequent processing steps, e.g. as a test extension in an asynchronous event.
+Downstream teams must then forward this test header in subsequent processing steps, e.g. as a test extension in an asynchronous event.

 This has several benefits: